W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals

 For instance a free field can be defined as a scalar field, or put differently a formal measure $\mu$ over a set $\mc F$ of functions $\varphi:\Sigma\to\R$.
 This formal measure is built using a path integral:

-and where $D\varphi$ would stand for a \lq\lq uniform measure" over $\mc F$ and which as such does not really make sense mathematically speaking.
-The rigorous definition of this formal measure comes from probability theory, where the notion of (Gaussian) Free Field allows to define the law of a random (generalized) function that plays the role of $\mu$.
+where $D\varphi$ would stand for a \lq\lq uniform measure" over $\mc F$ and which as such doesn't make sense mathematically speaking.
+The rigorous definition of this formal measure comes from probability theory, where the law of a Gaussian Free Field (GFF) plays the role of $\mu$.

-On another perspective, a free boson is often referred to as the current that generates the $\hat u(1)$ symmetry (see \textit{e.g.}~\cite[Section 6.1 ]{Gin_CFT}), which may be understood by saying that the free boson $\Phi$ is the generating function for the Heisenberg algebra.
-This means that we can write (again formally) an expansion
+On another perspective, a free boson is often referred to as the current that generates the $\hat u(1)$ symmetry (see \textit{e.g.}~\cite[Section 6.1]{Gin_CFT}), which may be understood by saying that the free boson $\Phi$ is the generating function for the Heisenberg algebra.
+This means that we can write (again formally)

 where the modes $\A_n$ satisfy the commutation relations of the Heisenberg algebra (see Equation~\eqref{eq:comm_he}).
-It turns out that the language of \textit{Vertex Operator Algebras} (VOAs) provides the natural framework to make sense of this heuristic: indeed providing a proper definition to this object naturally leads to the consideration of the \textit{Heisenberg vertex algebra}.
+The language of \textit{Vertex Operator Algebras} (VOAs) provides the natural framework to make sense of this heuristic, and the above writing allows to define the \textit{Heisenberg vertex algebra}.

 And besides these two viewpoints there are yet other ways to make sense of this free boson, such as viewing it as an infinite-dimensional harmonic oscillator (see \textit{e.g.}~\cite[Section 2.1.1]{yellow_book}), a perspective whose connection with the approach based on VOA may seem more natural since both are based on the consideration of the Heisenberg algebra.
 But before discussing the connections between these different approaches let us first present in more details the probabilistic approaches to CFT based on Gaussian Free Fields and the one based on Vertex Operator Algebra.